If you have been financially impacted by the COVID-19 pandemic and are concerned with the ability to pay your mortgage,

 Section 8(a) of RESPA prohibits the giving or accepting of “any fee, kickback or thing of value pursuant to any agreement or understanding, oral or otherwise, that business incident to or part of a real estate settlement service involving a federally related mortgage loan shall be referred to any person.”
 RESPA does not include a de minimis amount of value, so costs considered nominal are not excludable from this regulation.

-The Consumer Financial Protection Bureau issued the below Compliance Bulletin regarding RESPA Compliance and Marketing Services Agreements, and the NCCOB encourages its licensees to review the Compliance Bulletin to ensure compliance with RESPA and any MSAs with providers, including but not limited to real estate agents or brokers.
+The Consumer Financial Protection Bureau issued the below Frequently Asked Questions (FAQs) discussing RESPA and Regulation X compliance and Marketing Services Agreements, and the NCCOB encourages its licensees to review the FAQs to ensure compliance with RESPA and any MSAs with providers, including but not limited to real estate agents or brokers.

 04/02/20 Broker, Lender, Servicer